HARINI09062005/pregmatic_programmers/challenge1b/README.md

 - [x] ✅ Executes with **no internet access**
 - [x] ✅ Memory usage remains within **16GB limit**
 - [x] ✅ Fully compatible with **linux/amd64** (x86_64) architecture

+---

+## 👨‍💻 Author

+Built with ❤️ by [Harini M / Yuvaraj S]
+For Adobe India Hackathon 2025 – Challenge 1a

+---